U.S. declines to name China currency manipulator

 YUAN AT RECORD HIGH

-The yuan closed at a record high on Tuesday as the central bank's reluctance to let the currency rise more quickly limited trading activity.
+Signs of a recovery in the Chinese economy and a new round of quantitative easing by the U.S. Federal Reserve have led traders to push the yuan higher.

-The People's Bank of China limits currency moves by allowing the yuan to rise or fall by only 1 percent from whatever rate the central bank sets that day.
+But China's central bank has kept a lid on the move.
+The central bank allows the yuan to rise or fall by only 1 percent from whatever rate it sets each day.

-It has been 18 years since the U.S. Treasury has designated any country a currency manipulator.
-China was so labeled five times from May 1992 to July 1994.

-Charles Schumer, the No. 3 Democrat in the Senate and a longtime critic of China's yuan policy, said the Treasury should label China a manipulator to be able to impose penalties on it.
+Charles Schumer, the No. 3 Democrat in the U.S. Senate and a longtime critic of China's yuan policy, said the Treasury passed up an opportunity to level the trade playing field.

 "It's time for the Obama administration to rip off the band-aid, and force China to play by the same rules as all other countries," the New York senator said in a statement.

-But the U.S.-China Business Council, which represents about 240 American companies that do business with China, applauded the latest decision.
+But the U.S.-China Business Council, which represents U.S. companies that do business with China, applauded the decision.

 "The exchange rate has little to do with the U.S. trade balance or employment," council President John Frisbie said.
 "We need to move on to more important issues with China, such as removing market access barriers and improving intellectual property protection."